daltonmatos/kk2-firmware/Readme.txt

 This is the recommended procedure for gimbal gain tuning:
 1. Connect your camera to an external screen so you can observe the image while tilting your copter.
-2. Center your potentiometers (channel 6 and 7).
+2. Center your potentiometers (AUX2 and AUX3).
 3. Go to the 'Gimbal Settings' screen and set both gains to 500 (use -500 if you need to reverse the servo direction).
 Also set the mixing mode to match your gimbal type.
 4. Go to the 'Remote Tuning' screen and select gimbal tuning mode and a suitable input rate.
 TIP: Start with input rate set to HIGH.
 5. You can now try adjusting your potentiometers to learn which one is for pitch (P) and which one is for roll (R) gain, but remember to center them before leaving.
 You will also see how much the gain values will change based on your input rate selection.